 Gliding through

-Blue skies of peace.
+skies of peace.

 For me, life sometimes feels like “juggling balls of fire”; Lif4Gd requires though “blue skies of peace”.
 But how do we find them?